 The type of therapy I offer is known as Person-Centred.
 Founded by Carl Rogers in the 1950's, it's also sometimes known as Rogerian therapy and belongs to the humanistic school of therapy.
-Put simply, I am not an analyst with a couch, but bring my humanity to the work.
+Without going into mind-numbing detail at this stage, I am not an analyst with a couch, but bring my humanity to the work.

-An important element of my counselling philosophy is that the relationship between you the client and me the therapist is all-important and forms the basis for permanent therapeutic change and growth.
-To put it more straightforwardly, we work together as a team - I know a lot about psychotherapy and psychology but I believe you are the expert on you!
+A fundamental element of my counselling philosophy is that the relationship between you - the client - and me - the therapist - is all-important and forms the basis for permanent therapeutic change and growth.
+To put it more straightforwardly, we work together as a team .I know a lot about psychotherapy and psychology but I believe you are the expert on you!
 Together we set about exploring your present feelings and very often how your past impacts you now.
-You will get to understand more about the distress or problem that has led you to seek help, and very likely change old, less than helpful, patterns of reaction and behaviour, ultimately leading to relief from some of those life-sapping feelings such as anxiety, depression, anger and so forth.
+You will get to understand more about the distress or problem that has led you to seek help, and very likely change old, less than helpful, patterns of reaction and behaviour, ultimately leading to relief from some of those life-sapping feelings such as anxiety, depression, anger and so on.